graysonkent/graysonkent.github.io/_posts/2017-06-09-faking-dependencies-with-the-equivs-package.md

 date: 2017-06-09 21:00
 title:  "Faking dependencies with the equivs package"
 category: blog
-tags: Linux
+tags: Linux/Bash
 ---
 Let's say a package you are trying to install has a crazy list of dependencies that you know it doesn't need, or you don't want to/can't install for various reasons.
 Maybe you even have a newer version of package and you don't want to downgrade.
 How do you get everything running?

 One way to get around these requirements is to create a dummy package using [`equivs`](https://packages.ubuntu.com/trusty/equivs).

 Creating a dummy package
 ---------------------------------------